Drake blackface photo used by Pusha T

 Pusha T has released a new track taking aim at Drake while posting a photo appearing to show the Canadian rapper in blackface.

-The photo was originally used as part of a promotion for a clothing line called Jim Crow Couture from Canadian fashion label Too Black Guys.
+The photo, taken by photographer David Leyes, shows Drake wearing clothes from a line called Jim Crow Couture, from Canadian fashion label Too Black Guys.

 But Pusha T has used it to promote The Story of Adidon - the latest in a line of diss tracks between the two rappers.